status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 > **Note:** Don't forget the colon (:) at the end of the command!

-Replace `195.177.101.93` with your Pi's IP address, and `<VALIDATOR_KEYS_DIRECTORY>` with the full pathname of your `validator_keys` directory (if you used the Launchpad [command line app](https://github.com/ethereum/eth2.0-deposit-cli/releases/) it would have been created for you when you generated your keys).
+As usual, replace `195.177.101.93` with your Pi's IP address, and `<VALIDATOR_KEYS_DIRECTORY>` with the full pathname of your `validator_keys` directory (if you used the Launchpad [command line app](https://github.com/ethereum/eth2.0-deposit-cli/releases/) this would have been created for you when you generated your keys).

  > **Tip:** run `pwd` in your `validator_keys` directory to print the full pathname to the console.